klis87/redux-requests/docusaurus/docs/tutorial/7-local-updates.md

 ---
 title:  7.
 Local updates
+description: 7th part of the tutorial for redux-requests - declarative AJAX requests and automatic network state management for Redux
 ---

 What if you need to update a query data locally, without making any request?
 You